Ben Lee: Solo career

-In April 2013, Lee released his ninth and arguably his most experimental studio album entitled Ayahuasca: Welcome to the Work, with collaboration from Jessica Chapnik.
+In April 2013, Lee released his ninth and arguably his most experimental studio album, entitled Ayahuasca: Welcome to the Work, with collaboration from Jessica Chapnik.
 The album is based upon his personal experience with the psychoactive South American drug known as Ayahuasca.
 Lee featured as the mentor for Joel Madden's team on the 2013 season of The Voice Australia.

 In June 2015, Lee released his 10th solo album, Love Is the Great Rebellion, his first on a major label, Warner Bros.
 Records.

 According to Radio National's Geoff Wood, Lee invented the term "electro-yoga" to describe a new form of music dedicated to the practice of yoga.
-Lee has since followed up this release with an acoustically-oriented album, entitled Freedom, Love and The Recuperation of the Human Mind, in 2016; as well as a children's album, called Ben Lee Sings Songs About Islam for the Whole Family, in 2017.
-Together with former How I Met Your Mother star Josh Radnor, Lee formed an indie-folk duo called Radnor and Lee, and released their debut self-titled album in November 2017.
+Lee has since followed up this release with an acoustically oriented album, entitled Freedom, Love and The Recuperation of the Human Mind, in 2016, as well as a children's album called Ben Lee Sings Songs About Islam for the Whole Family in 2017.
+Together with former How I Met Your Mother star Josh Radnor, Lee formed an indie-folk duo called Radnor and Lee, and they released their debut self-titled album in November 2017.

 2018 saw the release of B Is for Beer, a soundtrack to the musical based on the novel of the same name written by Tom Robbins.
 Lee and Robbins had collaborated for ten years to develop the musical.
 Funding for the album's development came via crowd-sourcing at Kickstarter.

 Lee released Quarter Century Classix in 2019, a collection of cover songs he was influenced by during his teenage years.
 In 2020, Radnor and Lee released their second collaborative album, Golden State.

 In 2021, Lee competed in the third season of the Australian version of The Masked Singer as "Professor".
 He finished tenth after being eliminated in the third episode.

-In September 2021, The Music Network confirmed Lee had signed with Warner Music Australia, who will release I'M FUN! in June 2022, preceded by single "Born for This Bullshit".
+In September 2021, The Music Network confirmed Lee had signed with Warner Music Australia, releasing I'M FUN! in June 2022, preceded by single "Born for This Bullshit"; it was Lee's first album to chart in the top-50 ARIA album charts in more than seven years.
 The deal includes rights to his 19-album back catalogue.
+This One's for the Old Headz was released in September 2024.

 Personal life

-Lee was born in Sydney and was raised in a Jewish household, but did not consider himself religious as a child.
-Lee was educated at Moriah College located in Sydney's eastern suburbs.
+Lee was born in Sydney and was raised in a Jewish household but did not consider himself religious as a child.
+Lee was educated at Moriah College, located in Sydney's eastern suburbs.

 Lee dated Claire Danes for several years, but their relationship ended in 2003.
 He married actress Ione Skye on 28 December 2008, in a Hindu wedding ceremony in India.
 They have one child.

 Lee stated that he follows a pescatarian diet.